Aremju/bowling/README.md

-# bowling
-This is my Bowling-Kata for klose brothers
+This is my TDD solution of the Bowling Kata